-The MPO's activities and programs-presentations, discussions; various venues for meetings and forums; information on the MPO website; flyers; emails, other notification media, etc.-are designed to meet the preferences and needs of the public.
+The MPO's activities and programs are designed to meet the preferences and needs of the public.
+Activities and programs might include presentations, discussions, various venues for meetings and forums, information on the MPO website, flyers, and emails and other notification media.

-3.4a How to Be Informed
+3.4.1 How to Be Informed

-Primary among the MPO's outreach strategies is its website, which provides comprehensive information about all of the MPO's work and planning activities, including:
+A powerful tool in use by the MPO for outreach strategies is its website, which provides comprehensive information about all of the MPO's work and planning activities, such as the following activities:

-- Studies, statistical reports, technical memoranda, and other documents related to metropolitan transportation planning process - Information about structure and composition of the MPO - MPO meeting agendas and minutes - Contact information for project managers of the MPO's major programs - News Flashes that highlight MPO activities, programs, and results of MPO studies and reports-to capitalize on News Flashes' prominent location on the website (the home page) the MPO recently has increased their frequency and scope of topics covered - TRANSREPORT, the MPO's bi-monthly, web-based newsletter, which covers timely MPO activities and transportation issues around the region-this is distributed via email to approximately 2,500 recipients, including public libraries, which can print it to make available to all visitors - A comment section on the website, where people can express their views to the MPO and receive a response from staff - Online surveys to collect public input periodically on important issues going forward, staff will regularly evaluate potential for additional surveys
+- Studies, statistical reports, technical memoranda, and other documents related to metropolitan transportation planning process - Information about structure and composition of the MPO - · MPO meeting agendas and minutes - Contact information for project managers of the MPO's major programs - Tweets that highlight MPO activities, programs, and results of MPO studies and reports-to capitalize on the Twitter feed's prominent location on the website (the home page) the MPO recently has increased its frequency and scope of topics covered

+- TRANSreport, the MPO's blog, which covers timely MPO activities and transportation issues around the region-new posts are announced via email to approximately 3,200 recipients, including public libraries, which can print it to make available to all visitors - A comment section on the website, where people can express their views to the MPO and receive a response from staff - Online surveys to collect public input periodically on important issues going forward, staff will regularly evaluate potential for additional surveys